elithecho/rails-boilerplate/README.md

 # Rails Application template

 Open source base template for rails, get your new rails project up and running quickly.
-This is the bare minimum which I feel is enough to kickstart your rails project running postgres and rspec.
+This is the bare minimum which I feel is enough to kickstart your rails project running rspec and....

+####Sqlite3

+`rails new -T`

+####Postgres

 `rails new -T -d=postgresql`